-If you’re an undergrad student or a local professional interested in uplevelling your skills in a big way, you need to know about Birmingham-Southern College’s new Accelerated Data Science Program: Summer 2021.
+If you’re an undergrad student or a local professional interested in uplevelling your skills in a big way, you need to know about Birmingham-Southern College (BSC)’s new Accelerated Data Science Program: Summer 2021.
 One of the only programs of its kind in the country, it will set you up with coveted skills and a bright future.
-Apply by March 30.
+BSC has extended the application deadline to April 9.

 BSC’s Accelerated Data Science Summer Program: what it is